 After the course

 Those who have completed the course will be invited to have extracts from their plays given online rehearsed readings with experienced professional actors.
-The precise arranagements for these sessions, including fees, are yet to be confirmed.
+The precise arrangements for these sessions, including fees, will be confirmed with you during the course.

 After Day 3 participants are also encouraged to write a complete script, and then to take advantage of Write Theatre’s Script Appraisal service.